conwaymd/conwaymd/README.md

    $ cmd [file.cmd]
    ```

-   - `file` and `file.` are acceptable abbreviations for `file.cmd`.
+   - Abbreviate `file.cmd` as `file` or `file.` for increased productivity.
-   - Omit `file.cmd` to convert all CMD files under the current directory.
+   - Omit `file.cmd` to convert all CMD files under the working directory.

 ## Features